 The witnesses of the signing were SAIC Group’s Chairman Hu Mao Yuan and China’s Ambassador to the UK Liu Xiaoming.
 SAIC Motor owns the iconic British MG Cars brand, which has enjoyed a close and long relationship with Goodwood.
 In the 1930s, Lord March’s grandfather, Freddie March, who is the 9th Duke of Richmond, was a Works racing driver for the MG team.Read the entire article Goodwood signs memo of understanding with SAIC

-The National Highway Traffic Safety Administration revealed that SAIC Motor Corp., the largest domestic carmaker in China, is included in a list of Chinese companies that plan to offer their models in the U.S. market.
+The United States National Highway Traffic Safety Administration revealed that SAIC Motor Corp., the largest domestic carmaker in China, is included in a list of Chinese companies that plan to offer their models in the US market.
 NHTSA’s administrator David Strickland went to Shanghai and visited several automakers.

-He made a stop at the car production plant of SAIC where he talked about the safety standards that the U.S. agency imposes.
+Strickland made a stop at the car production plant of SAIC where he talked about the safety standards that the US agency imposes.
 As the growth in China has slowed, carmakers based in China like SAIC, Geely Automobile Holdings Ltd. and Great Wall Motor Co. want to get into exports.

-The Chinese government has ended incentives and the China Association of Automobile Manufacturers takes this to mean that in 2011, deliveries in China will not reach the initial growth forecasts of between 10 and 15%.Read the entire article NHTSA administrator visits SAIC, other Chinese carmakers that plan their US debut
+The Chinese government has ended incentives and the China Association of Automobile Manufacturers takes this to mean that in 2011, deliveries in China will not reach the initial growth forecasts of between 10 percent and 15 percent.Read the entire article NHTSA administrator visits SAIC, other Chinese carmakers that plan their US debut

 SAIC Motor Corp. has recently announced several acquisitions, including buying its parent firm’s 6% stake in the South Korean unit of GM.
 Shanghai-based SAIC, China's largest automaker, said that it will issue 1.73 billion new shares to pay for this purchase.